The American Revolution in South Carolina

 St. Augustine, FL

 Capt.
-Clement Lampriere of Mount Pleasant left Port Royal on his armed sloop Commerce and capture the British brigantine Betsy off St. Augustine with 11,000 lbs. of gunpowder.
+Clement Lampriere of Mount Pleasant left Port Royal on his armed sloop Commerce and captured the British brigantine Betsy off St. Augustine with 11,000 lbs. of gunpowder.

 Mar.
 11-12 1776